Ted Larsen

-Theodore Larsen (born June 13, 1987) is an American football guard who is a free agent.
-He was drafted by the New England Patriots in the sixth round of the 2010 NFL Draft.
-He played college football at NC State.
+Theodore Larsen (born June 13, 1987) is an American former professional football player who was a guard in the National Football League (NFL).
+He was selected by the New England Patriots in the sixth round of the 2010 NFL draft.
+He played college football for the NC State Wolfpack.

-Post-football Career

-After a 12 year NFL career, Theodore enrolled in Duke's Fuqua business school to get his MBA.
-He is currently looking for companies to acquire using the search-fund model in the Mountain-West region of the United States.

-Early years
+Early life

 Theodore Larsen was born the middle child of five children to Robert and Karen Larsen.
-In 1972-1976, Robert Larsen played defensive end at Wichita State in Wichita, Kansas.
+In 1972–1976, Robert Larsen played defensive end at Wichita State in Wichita, Kansas.
 As a young kid, Ted played baseball, basketball and soccer.
 It was not until high school that Larsen played football.
 Larsen attended Palm Harbor University High School in Palm Harbor, Florida, where he played football as a defensive lineman.
 He started playing football his freshman year and was immediately put on the varsity team.
 In his junior year of high school, Larsen had 85 tackles and 15 sacks.
 He was named All-County second-team.
 That year, he not only participated and excelled in football but also did shot put and discus on the PHUHS track and field team.
 As a senior, he recorded 65 tackles and eight sacks, as well as a blocked kick, earning first-team all-county and District Player of the Year honors.
 That same year, he was named the district Player of the Year by The Florida Athletic Coaches Association.
 Not only was he a powerhouse on the field but also graduated Palm Harbor University High School with 3.8 GPA and a member of the National Honor Society.